Amooryjubran/ecommerce-ReactJS/README.md

 - The project uses ReactRouter, and Sass.
 - You can sign in with your google account (Firebase).
 - Redux in on the work currently !
+- No longer working on the project !

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).